alexprotom/rust-dicom-station/README.md

 **Dark / light appearance.** *View ▶ Appearance* switches between **🌙 Dark**, **☀ Light** and **💻 System** (follows the OS setting and updates live when it changes).
-The choice is remembered in `viewer_settings.txt` next to the executable — a two-line text file, safe to edit or delete.
+The choice is remembered in `viewer_settings.txt` next to the executable — a tiny `key = value` text file, safe to edit or delete.
 The image viewports themselves stay black in both themes, as in clinical viewers, so grayscale windowing, the dose colorwash and the overlay annotations keep a single calibrated appearance; the surrounding chrome and the hand-painted accents follow the theme (unit tests assert the accent colors clear WCAG AA